Skip to main content

 • Append Mode will only add the 5 new orders to Notion.
 The original 10 stay exactly the same.

-• Record the latest timestamp from your chosen field.
+• On each import, the connector records the latest timestamp from your chosen field.

 • Query Parameter: created_after